 Dr. Fondriest has his full-time private practice Lake Forest Dental Arts, with a primary focus on comprehensive esthetic restorative dentistry.
 He is also an internationally recognized speaker on topics of cosmetic dentistry, prosthodontics, and the latest advances in these disciplines.
 Schedule a consultation with Dr. Fondriest today for your assessment and more information about ceramic crowns.

-Have you spent several months avoiding some of your all-time favorite foods and drinks, all because of dental sensitivity?
+Have you spent several months avoiding some of your all time favorite foods and drinks, all because of dental sensitivity?
 Hot beverages, like coffee, and cold treats, like ice cream, can be particularly hard to enjoy when you are suffering from dental sensitivity, which is often brought about by undiagnosed dental problems.
-Fortunately, restorative dentistry makes it possible to rebound from many dental issues, with comfortable and often even confidence-inducing results.
+Fortunately, restorative dentistry makes it possible to rebound from many dental issues and to fix your smile.
 So, if you are struggling with a dental problem, it’s time to learn how a restoration like a dental crown could be the ideal solution for your smile!
 Schedule a restorative consultation with Dr. Fondriest by calling us at (847) 234-0517.
 We welcome patients from the North Shore area of Chicago.